 In general, the effluent limitations in the Order are at least as stringent as the effluent limitations in the prior permits, Order Nos.
 R8-2009-0030, R8-2010-0033, and R8-2010-0036.
 However, certain of the effluent limitations in the Order are not identical to the effluent limitations in the previous MS4 permits because the Order implements revisions to TMDLs that occurred after these permits were adopted.
 A summary of changes to the effluent limitations from Order Nos.
 R8-2009-0030, R8-2010-0033, and R8-2010-0036 are summarized in Tables D.2 to D.4 below.
 While not all of the changes to these effluent limitations constitute backsliding, the rationale for each change is discussed below.

+In some cases, the Order includes numeric effluent limitations to implement wasteload allocations that the prior permits implemented through narrative (BMP-based) WQBELs.
+Some waste load allocations were implemented as numeric effluent limitations with compliance dates that had not yet passed.
+The following table compares the new limitation in this Order with the limitation from the previous Order (Existing Limitation).
+Numeric and narrative effluent limitations are not “comparable” for purposes of section 402(o).
+Even if they were, numeric WQBELs are not less stringent than the provisions in the prior permits that are based on the same numeric WLAs – both are designed to have the same effect.
+Therefore, they will not result in a lower level of water quality protection.
+In addition, the Order retains planning and BMP requirements such as CNRPs and CBRPs.

 Table D.2 - Summary of Changes to Effluent Limitations in Order R8-2009-0030